Recognition of prior learning policy

-Recognition of Prior Learning (RPL) is an integral component of the vocational education and training (VET) system in Australia.
+Recognition of prior learning (RPL) is an integral component of the vocational education and training (VET) system in Australia.
 In the Northern Territory (NT), RPL includes recognition of current competency; it does not include credit transfer.

 RPL provides a mechanism for recognising skills and knowledge (competence) that a person already has, regardless of how, when or where the learning occurred.

-A Registered Training Organisation (RTO) that has a Training Contract (previously known as a Resource Agreement) with the Northern Territory Department of Trade, Business and Innovation - Training NT (the department) to deliver VET may utilise its allocated annual hours curriculum (AHC) for RPL under the General Recurrent Program at 100% of the nominal AHC rate.
+A Registered Training Organisation (RTO) that has a Training Contract (previously known as a Resource Agreement) with the Northern Territory Department of Trade, Business and Innovation - Workforce NT (the department) to deliver VET may utilise its allocated annual hours curriculum (AHC) for RPL under the General Recurrent Program at 100% of the nominal AHC rate.
 In some instances, such as for eligible existing workers, RPL may be allocated from AHC under the User Choice funding program.

 An application may be made to the department for RPL funding for specific activity related to strategic NT Government priorities.